 SWO 310 Social Work Research Methods (A).
-Prerequisite: SOC 200 or PSH 202 or MTH 243 or ECN 204.
+Prerequisite SOC 200 or PSH 202 or MTH 243 or ECN 204.
 Introductory Statistics.
 Open only to majors.
 Covers research methods applied to social work practice and human services.
 Includes research methods, designs, and basic data interpretation; development of computer skills through data input and data analysis.
 Major emphasis on practice effectiveness and program evaluation.
-3 cr.
 3 Cr.
 Spring.

 SWO 311 Human Service Systems/Social Policy (A).
-Prerequisite: Open only to majors.
+Prerequisite Open only to majors.
 Explores the role of the social worker in policy development and implementation.
 The course provides students with a basic understanding of the policy process, information on major social welfare policies, social welfare history, economic factors and political contexts, and how to advocate for social, political, and policy changes that address human needs and ameliorate social problems.
-3 credit hours.
-Spring.
 3 Cr.
 Spring.

 SWO 321 Human Diversity (A).
-Prerequisite: SOC 100.
-Open only to majors.
+Prerequisite SOC 100, Open only to majors.
 Identifies areas of misinformation that perpetuate exclusion of subcultural groups from mainstream opportunities; differentiates covert acts, institutional policies, and ideologies that foster exclusion of culturally diverse groups and compares such groups to mainstream American culture.
 Recognizes and deals with students’ personal feelings regarding a range of minority groups and issues as these negatively or positively affect the provision of service.
-3 credit hours.
-Fall.
 3 Cr.
 Fall.